-Visual artist and filmmaker, originally from Madrid (Spain), she has been living and working between New York City, Los Angeles, Mexico City, and Syracuse during the last six years.
+Visual artist and filmmaker, originally from Madrid (Spain).
+She has been living and working in New York City, Los Angeles, Mexico City, and Syracuse between 2012 and 2018.
+Currently, her studio is based in Madrid.

 Her work is research and fieldwork-based and explores the intersection between social and geological layers.
 She focuses on capitalism expansion, policies of extraction of natural resources linked to the logic of power and transnational exploitation, as well as social resistance movements and their associated displacements, to create installations, in which she uses photography, video, performance, drawings, and archival material.
 This form of combining cultural and natural landscape allows her to deploy a historical and environmental fabric that delves into how certain materials and their exploitation can talk about environmental racism, ecological debt, corporate imperialism, resilience and, especially, the importance of decolonizing, not just history but also our concept of nature and the construction we have made of it.